SUSE/catapult/include/trunion/README.md

-Following the approach of patches (declarative logic + changes) shipped with the charts allows us to compute all the configurations for all the charts, taking into account dependencies, ___without the need_ to `helm install` anything.
-This simplifies linting, diffing possible changes to deployments, testing, ownership of the changes needed for dependencies, etc
+Following the approach of patches (declarative logic + changes) shipped with the charts allows us to compute all the configurations for all the charts, taking into account dependencies, _without the need_ to `helm install` anything.
+This simplifies linting, diffing possible changes to deployments before even deploying, testing, ownership of the changes needed for dependencies…

 ## Work lives in: ##